bloomberg/blpapi-http/examples/java/README.md

 # Java examples

-This is an example for helping hackathon people to develop java applications with the blpapi-http.
+This example is a Java https client focusing on two points:
+  * converting and loading PEM certificates
+  * sending json in a POST request over the https connection

 ## Build

-I tried this on Linux and Cygwin.
+This has been tested on Linux and Cygwin.

 1. Required files:
   * client.crt: PEM certificate, the public key